EldenSokolaj/root/README.md

     And your done!

 Usage:

     root $command (arguments)

+Disclaimer

-Disclaimer: Probably less convientent then just using sudo, and I'm not sure if it is safe or not.
+    Probably less convientent then just using sudo, and I'm not sure if it is safe or not.
 So just don't use it.

+Help

-Help: If you see a security flaw, or happen to know how to get the suid of the process, please let me know.
+    If you see a security flaw, or happen to know how to get the suid of the process, please let me know.